Tech-at-DU/Flask-Playlister/P05-Editing-A-Playlist/content.md

 1. **`value=''`** - we are using the `value` html attribute to pass in the values of the playlist we are trying to edit.
 1. **`<textarea>{{}}</textarea>`** - the `<textarea>` HTML tag does not have a `value` attribute, so its contents must go between its open and close tags.

+Remember that `video_ids` property we saved from earlier?
+We'll use it now to make sure our `videos` field is populated by only the video IDs.
+Otherwise if we just used the `videos` property, the full links will be displayed instead of just the IDs, and then the user would have to manually edit those links to just be the IDs.
+Let's save them some trouble with just one line of code!

 > [action]
 >
 > Add a `templates/playlists_edit.html` template: